squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 you do try to use accumulators outside of RDD actions, they are worse than useless -- they are actively misleading. [^and-speculation]

 [^exception-in-transformation]: If Spark really wanted to discourage improper use of accumulators, it could always throw an exception if they were used when caching an RDD or in a ShuffleMapStage, but that would make this limitation far too obvious.
 [^and-speculation]: And I haven't even mentioned anything about speculative execution yet.
 Honestly, I have no idea what the behavior currently is, but I don't even want to bother trying.
 There are enough problems as it is that it doesn't matter.
-Accumulators, you are dead to me.

 What Should Spark Have?